This park is undergoing a multi-phase renovation.

-Some of the changes have been made already, including adding water fountains, a new toddler structure, and the park is clean and free of litter (which was apparently a large problem).
+Some other changes include adding water fountains, a new toddler structure, and the park is clean and free of litter (which was apparently a large problem).

-We parked in the small lot on Rue Notre Dame des Anges and then made sure to walk in the pedestrian lane on our way to the playground.
+We parked on the road and then made sure to walk in the pedestrian lane on our way to the playground.
 Park Raimbault is situated along the 15km Parcours Gouin network of bike trails and there are clearly marked lanes through many of the parks in Ahuntsic, and from Pierrefonds-Roxboro to Montreal-North.
 You can read more about it HERE and to see the map and download the app.

-The fully fenced playground (but with no gate) is all on sand and separated into two sections with a large hedge in the middle.
+The playground is all on sand and separated into two sections.
 The play structure for older kids is…ok.
 With lots of ladders, and metal rungs and some slides.
 There’s no way up for a too-short toddler so we jumped over the orange concrete bench (?) and played on the almost new toddler climber.

 We hadn’t seen this particular Miracle Recreation model before and we really liked its large “flag” and wide, easy to climb platforms.
 At ground level is a sand table that could be accessible for wheelchairs, but isn’t, because it’s in sand.
 But still, it was cute.

 The slide is wider than normal, which my bum enjoyed, there’s a steering wheel, and some little pods leading to the close-to-the-ground rope netting that my toddler LOVED.
 I think every toddler playground needs this particular piece of equipment.
 You don’t have to worry about them climbing 20 feet into the air, yet they can still test out their balance and grip.
 All the kids who were at the park made up their own game with the sand being “lava”, or pretending to be Tarzan swinging from vines.